MultiSafepay/docs/content/api/orders/server-to-server.md

 ## Server to server requests

-See Additional payment features – [Server to server](/payments/features/server-to-server).

-**Note:** Server to server must first be [activated](/payments/features/server-to-server/activation/) by the Risk Team.
+[Server to server](/payments/features/server-to-server) must first be [activated](/payments/features/server-to-server/activation/) by the Risk Team.

 {{< /description >}}